-The Mongols were a small group of ragtag horsemen who rallied under Genghis Khan and started a campaign to conquer the whole planet right around 1200 CE.
-Genghis is the one dude who got fairly close.
-Lots of people have had that ideal such as, I don't know, Hitler and Mussolini?
-But this was a guy who actually came fairly close to conquering the whole world at the time.

-A couple of unique things about the Mongol Empire: It crossed the Eurasian continent for the first and perhaps only time in history, maybe even in today's world.
-They created a single empire that tied together the peoples of Europe and the peoples of the rest of Asia under a single umbrella.
+modern world and say, "Oh yeah, people have interactions now," but not on this scale.
+This is a singular empire that placed white Europeans and Chinese people in the same state.
+What's so important about that?
+Mad cultural interchange occurred and the region was fully integrated into the global system, a situation that hasn't been duplicated since.
+Under Mongol rule, it was said that a virgin with a pot of gold on her head could travel from one side of the empire to another unharmed and MONGOL MANIA The Mongols were a tribe of totally awesome nomadic horsemen who rallied under Genghis Khan and started a campaign to conquer the whole planet right around 1200 CE.
+Genghis is the one dude who got fairly close to actually achieving the global domination deal.
+Lots of other people have tried, such as, I don't know, Hitler, Mussolini, and Wal-Mart.
+But this was a guy who actually came close to conquering the whole world at the time.
+A couple of unique things about the Mongol Empire: They created a single empire that tied together the peoples of Europe and the peoples of the rest of Asia under a single political and economic umbrella.
 To my knowledge, this has not been done since.
-We could another unharmed and untouched.
+We could look at the untouched.
 That may or may not actually be true, but it gets at the idea of Mongol citizens' safety.
 They had a good legal system that was strictly enforced.
-What that type of safety infrastructure created was a lot of trade and cultural interchange.
+That type of safety encouraged freedom of movement of peoples and their stuffs.
 You had this mass movement of goods, services, materials, and technologies across the Eurasian continent like never before, and perhaps not since.
 The Mongol Empire was very unique in world history; it encompassed all of what is now China, parts of Southeast Asia, and parts of India, as well as big chunks of the Middle East that stretched all the way into parts of Europe.
 They sacked Baghdad in 1258, which marked the end of Middle Eastern expansion-remember that from a few chapters ago?